OmarAzizi/SKernel/README.md

 ## SKernel Memory Management
 For memory management & protection I rolled with the paging technique (A classic one huh?) so I can protect the processes & kernel memory spaces from getting accessed by other prcoesses running in memory.
 So I had to implement page frames & page tables.
-The paging mode I used in SKernel is the 32-bit (PAE Paging)[https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc736309(v=ws.10)?redirectedfrom=MSDN].
+The paging mode I used in SKernel is the 32-bit [PAE Paging](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc736309(v=ws.10)?redirectedfrom=MSDN).